Dental Implants: Step by Step Procedure Explained

 1. Dental implant consultation:

-Once you have enquired about your requirement for dental implants, your dental specialist will assess your needs, analyse your oral health, discuss your medical history and explain the treatment options that goes in line with your requirements and lifestyle.
-The specialist will also explain the financing options, if necessary.
+Once you have enquired about your requirement for dental implants, your dental surgeon will assess your needs, analyse your oral health, discuss your medical history and explain the treatment options that goes in line with your requirements and lifestyle.
+The dentist will also explain the financing options, if necessary.
 Consultations by some dentists might also include digital imaging or other examinations.
 Most dentists or surgeons do not charge you for initial consultations.

 2. Dental Examination: